rohandhruva/apollo-kotlin-normalized-cache/Writerside/topics/migration-guide.md

 The Normalized Cache is now hosted in this dedicated repository and published at its own cadence and versioning scheme.

 The Normalized Cache in the [Apollo Kotlin main repository](https://github.com/apollographql/apollo-kotlin) will not receive new features - they are added here instead.
-In the future, the main repository Normalized Cache will be deprecated and then removed.
+In the future, the main repository version will be deprecated and then removed.

 This guide highlights the main differences between this library and the main repository version, and how to migrate from it.

 ## Artifacts and packages

+The Normalized Cache requires Apollo Kotlin ***v4.3.0*** or later.

-To use this library, update the dependencies to your project:
+First, update the dependencies to your project:

 ```kotlin
 // build.gradle.kts